 The Citrix Hypervisor architecture allows you to interact with individual servers or cluster of servers instead of a central management server.
 You manage Citrix Hypervisor by using command-line access or management software, such as XenCenter.
 You install XenCenter on your desktop and connect individually to each host or to a cluster of hosts.

 First time using Citrix App Layering appliance If you want to create App Layers by using a Citrix Hypervisor virtual machine, you need a Citrix Hypervisor Connector within App Layering.
 When publishing layered images to Citrix Hypervisor, you also need a Connector Configuration for each of your publishing locations.

-The Create Layer and Publish Layered Image wizards prompt you to select a connector configuration.
-If you don’t yet have the right connector configuration for the task, you can create one by clicking New on the Connector Configuration wizard tab.
+Creating a layer and publishing a layered image prompts you to select a connector configuration.
+If you don’t yet have the right connector configuration for the task, you can create one by clicking Add Connector Configuration on the Connectors page.

-Required information for Citrix Hypervisor Connector Configuration settings The Citrix Hypervisor Connector Configuration wizard lets you browse for the XenCenter Server, Data Store, and Host to use for a new configuration.
+Required information for Citrix Hypervisor Connector Configuration settings Configuring a connector for Citrix Hypervisor lets you browse for the XenCenter Server, Data Store, and Host to use for a new configuration.

 The fields are case sensitive.
 Any values that you enter manually must match the case of the object in Citrix Hypervisor, or the validation fails.

 - Citrix Hypervisor Configuration Name - A useful name to help identify and keep track of this connector configuration.